 Since ours is not so much a pagan (which is to say pre-Christian) society as it is a post-Christian one, the dangers are all the more serious.
 The forces of idolatry do not urge us to worship Zeus but rather use the language that for many centuries has been associated with the Christian church.
 Profound religious differences may on the surface appear trivial, and one who points to them runs the risk of being called a hair-splitter.
 Just as an observer in the seventh century before Christ would be hard-pressed to distinguish the altar of the Lord from one dedicated to Baal, so are we faced with similar confusion when devotees of the idol state use the language of Christian compassion in their evangelistic mission.
 [Herbert Schlossberg, Idols for Destruction, pp. 322-323.]

 Today the vacuum created by the attack on the authority and sufficiency of Scripture and the tradition of the Church has left the way open for a secular humanist mentality to pervade the life of many Christian people and a flood of idols to sweep into our lives.

-The new goal is happiness and satisfaction, not holiness.
+The new goal in our society is happiness and satisfaction, not holiness.
+I’m not suggesting we not seek happiness as I believe we all deserve to be happy.
+It’s a matter of priorities.
 Whatever makes a person happy is what he or she is encouraged to pursue, and when given the choice between God’s will or our will, far too many Christians choose their own will.

 Man Placed at the Center